foundit/Piped/doc/reference/processing.rst

 .. module:: piped.processing

-The ``piped.processing`` module is contains some core classes that are used in the pipeline processing.
+The ``piped.processing`` module contains core classes that are used in the pipeline processing.